david-barbion/netdiag/README.md

 # Installation

-Before using netdiag, some librairies must be installed.
+Before using netindic, some librairies must be installed.

 ## Ubuntu 16+: